ryejs/ryejs.com/docs/manipulation.md

     .html() <span>⇒ html</span>
 </div>

-Sets the inner html of all elements.
-When no html is given, returns the inner html of the first element in the collection.
+Sets or gets `innerHTML`.
+If no argument given it returns only the first element's value.

 empty